charliescruggs/Project-Display-Case/User Login Project 2/README.md

 Acknowledgements:

-GFG.java - This login module offers password encryption via the pubically availible GFG.java .
+GFG.java - This login module offers password encryption.
 This module was provided in our course materials but it was originally from geeksforgeeks.org